ML4GLand/tutorials/README.md

 # tutorials

-Each tutorial addition should be formed as a new floader
+Each tutorial addition should be formed as a new folder

 - the folder name is used for the future notebooks
 - single python scripts with converted notebooks (name does not matter)